bertrandom/doordash-analyzer/README.md

 Open Google Chrome and go to [Doordash](https://www.doordash.com).
 Click "Sign In" in the top-right and sign-in to your account.

+Wait 30 seconds for Chrome to flush its cookies to the SQLite file.

 Run:
 ```
 node app